 ALWAYS use data.
-Thankfully, we have some data for you.
+Thankfully, we have this nice FACT SHEET for you to print and share.
 While we agree that offering menstrual products is the right thing to do, it is important to demonstrate to the school the “return on investment” of offering free menstrual products.

 The ultimate goal is to get the university to fund the program with either their facilities budget or student life budget.
-To fund a pilot program, funding may come from:
+To fund an initial purchase of dispensers + product for high-traffic buildings, funding may come from: